kassane/d-ipcrypt2/README.md

 Features:
 - Format-preserving encryption for both IPv4 and IPv6 addresses
+- Prefix-Preserving encryption for produce encrypted IP addresses with the same prefix
 - Cryptographically secure using AES-128 as the underlying cipher
 - Preserves subnets: addresses sharing a prefix are encrypted to addresses sharing the same prefix
 - Deterministic: same input and key always produces the same output